 Deferred inflows of resources are the acquisition of net position by the City that are applicable to future reporting periods.
 Deferred inflows of resources have a negative effect on net position, similar to liabilities.
 The City reports two items as deferred inflows of resources: one which is attributable to changes in the net pension liability, and the other which arises from the current financial resources measurement focus and the modified accrual basis of accounting in governmental funds.
-Deferred inflows of resources related to pension will be recognized in pension expense in future years and is more fully described in Note 17.
+Deferred inflows of resources related to pension and OPEB will be recognized as expense in future years and is more fully described in the corresponding pension and OPEB notes.

 Unavailable revenues are reported in the governmental funds balance sheet in connection with receivables for which revenues are not considered available to liquidate liabilities of the current year.
+In addition, property taxes collected in advance are reported in the governmental funds balance sheet and government-wide statement of net position in connection with subsequent year property tax collections which are not available for use in the current year.